CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 }
 ```

-Since loading a model requires asynchronous requests and creating WebGL resources that may be spread over several frames, Cesium's `pollToPromise` is used to return a promise that resolves when the model is ready, which occurs by rendering the scene in an implicit loop (hence the name "poll") until `model.ready` is `true` or the `timeout` is reached.
+Since loading a model requires asynchronous requests and creating WebGL resources that may be spread over several frames, CesiumJS's `pollToPromise` is used to return a promise that resolves when the model is ready, which occurs by rendering the scene in an implicit loop (hence the name "poll") until `model.ready` is `true` or the `timeout` is reached.

 `pollToPromise` is used in many places where a test needs to wait for an asynchronous event before testing its expectations.
 Here is an excerpt from [BillboardCollectionSpec.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Specs/Scene/BillboardCollectionSpec.js):